-PANOWICZFARMSREACH 🔲 🧹 Using the Emlid Flow app, you can S 38 FIX easily connect to your Rover receiver Status overview Signal-to-noise ratio and view the correction age in real-time.
-The Age of corrections should ideally Satellites in view 38 be 1-2 and less than 3 seconds most PDOP 2.0 of the time.
-If you see the correction Solution FIX age regularly reaching 4 or 5 Positioning mode Static seconds, this indicates a probable Coordinates and precision issue.
-Once the correction age goes σE0.010 m σN0.010 m over 5 seconds you may experience 555 791 m σU0.010 m noticeable loss in accuracy, and your Corrections receiver may lose RTK fix altogether Receiving corrections until the correction age comes back Satellites in view 15 down.
-Age of corrections 0.6s Baseline 0.009m
+Using the Emlid Flow app, you can easily connect to your Rover receiver and view the correction age in real-time.

+The Age of corrections should be less than 3 seconds most of the time.
+The base transmits corrections at 0.5Hz, or once every 2 seconds, so if you see the correction age regularly reaching 4 or 5 seconds, this indicates a probable issue with some messages not being received.
+Once the correction age goes over 5 or 6 seconds you may experience noticeable loss in accuracy, and your receiver may lose RTK fix altogether until the correction age comes back down.

-- Things to try if Correction Age is High - If using a base station, try moving closer.
-If this improves correction age, you may be at the limits of range based on current terrain and radio environment
+Things to try if Correction Age is Consistently High

+- If using a base station, try moving closer.
+If this improves correction age, you may be at the limits of range based on current terrain and radio environment. - Make sure there is line-of-sight between your base and rover.